At a glance

 - The ICO upholds information rights in the public interest.

 - The ICO aim to help you comply with the law and promote good practice by offering advice and guidance.

-- We can take action if you breach the eIDAS Regulation, including the power to impose fines of £1,000.
+- The ICO can take action if you breach the eIDAS Regulation, including the power to impose fines of £1,000.

-There are a number of tools available to the ICO for taking action to enforce eIDAS, set out in the UK eIDAS Regulations.
+There are a number of tools available to the ICO for taking action to enforce eIDAS, set out in the UK eIDAS which are set out in the UK eIDAS Regulations and Data Protection Act 2018.
 They include non-criminal enforcement and audit.
-The Information Commissioner also has the power to serve a monetary penalty notice imposing a fine of £1,000.
+The ICO also has the power to serve a monetary penalty notice imposing a fine of £1,000.

 These powers are not mutually exclusive.
 The ICO will use them in combination where justified by the circumstances.
 The ICO can:

 - conduct an audit to check you are complying with your obligations as a trust service provider, and make recommendations;

 - serve an Enforcement Notice order if there has been a breach, requiring an organisation to take specified steps to comply with the law;

 - issue a Monetary Penalty Notice requiring you to pay £1,000;